Media studies

 Academic paths

-As a communication and media studies major at SNC, you’ll learn to think critically about your intended audience and the message you want to convey.
-Whether you're interested in journalism, sports media or general media studies, you’ll build strong skills in analysis and writing, and learn to target specific groups without alienating others.
+As a media studies major at SNC, you’ll learn to think critically about your intended audience and the message you want to convey.
+Whether you're interested in journalism, sports media, PR or general media studies, you’ll build strong skills in analysis and writing, and learn to target specific groups without alienating others.
 These skills are invaluable in the workplace or in graduate school.

 *Courses Checklist: